nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

   <td><code class="highlighter-rouge">supportingInfo</code></td>
       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Reference<br>(Any)</td>
-    <td>Additonal information to support referral or transfer of care request</td>
+    <td>Additional information to support referral or transfer of care request</td>
 <td>This SHOULD be populated by the CDSS.
 Secondary concerns SHOULD be be carried in this element.</td>
  </tr>
 <tr>